 Liens against personal injury settlements and awards have become increasingly popular in recent years.
 This includes a rise in liens asserted by federal and state governments, in part because of recent legislation which requires an individual with a personal injury claim to notify government lien holders.
-The following article will address how the receipt of cash assistance from the Pennsylvania Department of Welfare (DPW) can affect your injury settlement or award.
+The following article will address how the receipt of cash assistance from the Pennsylvania Department of Welfare (DPW) can affect your injury settlement or award, as a personal injury lawyer in Philadelphia, PA can explain.

 Can the Pa Department of Welfare Assert a Lien for Cash Assistance Against a Personal Injury Award?